 Why You Should Leave the Ladder at Home and the Measurements to Us

-Since the rise of COVID-19 and social distancing guidelines put in place earlier this year, more than half of construction businesses are giving employees the option to work remotely.
+More than half of construction businesses are now giving employees the option to work remotely.
 Because of this, many are looking for alternative means to meet customer needs particularly during the current storm season as homes are decimated by hail, winds, and tornado debris.

 Beyond safety precautions, there are implications for staffing, work productivity and your bottom line.
 Consider the time it takes on a typical job to pull an estimate together — sometimes requiring multiple site visits at hundreds of dollars apiece, which is time-consuming, inefficient and expensive.